 How to choose a price for your online course:

-I hope that by now you’re convinced that you should sell your online course for a higher price instead of a low one.
-And if you do decide to sell your course for a low price (or even give it away for free), you are doing so intentionally and strategically for one of the scenarios I mentioned above.
+If you do decide to sell your course for a low price (or even give it away for free), I hope that you are doing so intentionally and strategically for one of the scenarios I mentioned above.
 But if you’re ready to charge a premium, let’s talk about how to choose what price to charge.

 Here are some guidelines and points to consider when choosing a price for your online course: